The Nuisances of Clogged Up Drains and How to Prevent This from Happening

-As common occurrence as this is, it is annoying and stressful to deal with, to say the least.
-But most mishaps do not appear out of the blue even if it seems that way!
+As a common occurrence as this is, it is annoying and stressful to deal with.
+But most mishaps do not appear out of the blue even if way!

-What Are the Most Common Causes of Blocked Drains?
+What Are the Most Common Cause of Blocked Drains?

 Dealing with a clogged up drain is just one of the many chores needed for a proper moving out process.
 A standard house plumbing system comprises four essential sub-systems, which enable water to circulate: hot and cold water distribution, wastewater evacuation and pipe ventilation.
 Any of those can get blocked or damaged.
 There are different reasons for plumbing problems to occur, from structural issues, poor installation and bodged DIY repair jobs to grime buildup and physical objects being stuck down the drains.